Game Preview: Condors at Canucks, 7 p.m.

 PUCK DROP: 7 p.m.

 PATRIOTIC JERSEY BIDDING: The Condors wore specialty USA themed jerseys with proceeds benefiting the Condors Community Foundation 501(c)(3) on Saturday.
-The auction ends on Sunday night!
+Click here to get your bids in online.
+The auction ends TOMORROW!

 BROADCAST